Calmarius/pl2019_3/README.md

         }
     };

-As we can see, it evaluates the next node, and just print it when we convert it to string.
+As we can see, it evaluates the next node, and just print it string representation of it.
 It returns the null node, because it has nothing meaningful to return.

 Then in the main program we write: